logan-life/blog/src/blog/20251018 - Moving from the USA to the Netherlands.md

 ---
 layout: articleLayout
-title: Moving from the U.S. to the Netherlands
+title: Moving from the USA to the Netherlands
 category: "immigration"
 excerpt: "I occasionally get messages with some version of this same question: 'Hey, I’m thinking about moving to the Netherlands.
 How did you do it?
 Was it hard?
 What’s it like for someone in tech?'
 This post is a short summary of my answers to this type of question."